elenaserezhkina/topoftheweek/README.md

           let myArray = ["example", 3, true, "another example but longer", 666 ]

 ### Accesing elements :

+               let myArray = ["example", 3, true, "another example but longer", 666 ]
                myArray[2] = 3,
                myArray[3] = "true",
-               If you try to acces element on index 5 it will be undefined.
+               (If you try to acces element on index 5 it will be undefined.)

 ### Accessing individual character :
           let hello = "welcome"